converged-computing/flux-c-examples/docs/_docs/getting-started.md

 ## Development Environment

 We recommended that you use the provided (VSCode) DevContainers environment.
-This will provide Flux and Go already installed, so you can jump right in to development!
+This will provide Flux Core and Security already installed, so you can jump right in to development!
 You can follow the [tutorial](https://code.visualstudio.com/docs/remote/containers-tutorial) where you'll basically need to: